 In SAP CRM, user access to install base can be configured based on the authorization group, which is assigned to different categories of install bases.
 This authorization group controls the display, change, or create access for business users.
 But, often, customer service groups are divided based on different organization attributes and responsibilities that require different levels of access control for install bases.

-SAP Hybris Cloud for Service has the following attributes to control user access to create, view, and update the install base.
+SAP Service Cloud has the following attributes to control user access to create, view, and update the install base.

 - Employee Responsible (Access Group - Employees)